Alfons0329/SA_Fall_2018/HW4/README.md

     WITH_THREADS=yes
     WITH_SUEXEC=yes
     ```
-* Vulnerable port tree problem
+* Trouble shooting: Vulnerable port tree problem
     ```
     1 problem(s) in the installed packages found.
     => Please update your ports tree and try again.